Codingcodercodes/Codingcodercodes/README.md

 - 🤝 Open to collaboration and new ideas.

 ## 🛠 Tech Stack
-- Languages: Python, JavaScript, TypeScript, Java, C++
+- Languages: Python, Java, C
-- Frameworks: React, Node.js, Express, Django
 - Tools: Git, Docker, VS Code

 ## 📫 How to Reach Me